BeautyBazaar/BeautyBazaar/README.md

 WebGility has CSV functionality for manual import and export, which is an easy place to start for adding this new channel.

+Note: OB currently does not offer support for a quantity field, but it is on the high level roadmap for the next feature release.
+In the workflow below, active/inactive will be replaced with proper updating of the quantity field for the listing.

 SKU creation workflow
 --
-1. An OB contract listing is generated for every SKU using modified OB-etsy-import script with qty set to 0 and inactive
+1. An OB contract listing is generated for every SKU using modified OB-etsy-import script with qty set to 0 (inactive)

 Inventory management workflow
 --
-1. wg-inventory.csv is exported from WebGility containing SKU and quantity for all items desired to be activated on OB.
+1. wg-inventory.csv is exported from WebGility containing SKU and quantity for all items.
-2. inventory-update script is ran to update OB listing quantity based on provided SKU and set qty to 0 (inactive) any SKU that is not mentioned.
+2. inventory-update script is ran to update OB listing quantity (make listings active) based on provided SKU AND set quantity to 0 (inactive) any OB listing that is not mentioned or has a quantity of 0.

 Order management workflow
 --